jsenv/core/docs/exploring/readme.md

 node ./start-exploring.js
 ```

-A first main server will start.
+A first server will start.
 This one is used by the whole jsenv project.<br />
 A second server will start.
 That's the one we're interested in right now.
 The url `http://127.0.0.1:3456` is logged in your terminal.<br />

 Once server is started you can navigate to `http://127.0.0.1:3456` and you will see an html page listing the files you can explore.